 2. Biblical faith prophesies the personal agency of the Messiah, Isa.
 9:6-7

-C. However, how do we live in a world of conflict?
-There have been three basic Christian responses which have developed chronologically between the death of the Apostles and the Middle Ages.
+C. However, how do we live in the present world of conflict?
+There have been several Christian responses which have developed chronologically between the death of the Apostles and the Middle Ages.

 2. Just War – after the conversion of Constantine (a.d.
 313) the church began to rationalize the military support of a "Christian state" in response to successive Barbarian invasions.
 This was basically the classical Greek position.
 This position was first articulated by Ambrose and expanded and developed by Augustine.

 3. Crusade – this is similar to the Holy War concept of the OT.
 It developed in the Middle Ages in response to the Muslim advances in the "Holy Land" and ancient Christian territories such as North Africa, Asia Minor, and the Eastern Roman Empire.
 It was not on behalf of the state, but on behalf of the Church and under its auspices.

 4. All three of these views developed in a Christian context with differing views on how Christians should relate to a fallen world system.
 Each emphasized certain Bible texts to the exclusion of others.
 Pacifism tended to separate itself from the world.
 The "Just War" response has advocated the power of the state to control an evil world (Martin Luther).
 The Crusade position has advocated that the Church attack the fallen world system so as to control it.